Oakland Motorcycle Accident Lawyers

 California, being a comparative fault state, is very different from how many other states handle motorcycle accident claims.
 This is because Alabama, Maryland, North Carolina, Virginia, and the District of Columbia are the only states that use contributory negligence, which prohibits people from filing claims when they were even partially at fault for their accidents.

-The California Highway Patrol notes that lane splitting by motorcyclists is legal in California, but intentionally blocking or impeding a motorcyclist in a way that can cause harm to them or opening a vehicle door to impede a motorcyclist is illegal.
+The California Highway Patrol notes that lane splitting by motorcyclists is legal in California, but intentionally blocking or impeding a motorcyclist in a way that can cause harm to them, or opening a vehicle door to impede a motorcyclist, is illegal.

-Steps to Take After a Motorcycle Crash
+Steps To Take After A Motorcycle Crash

-Following a motorcycle accident in Oakland, a person needs to first check themselves for any injuries.
-People should call 911 as soon as possible to report their crashes and have police officers dispatched to the scene of the accident.
+2. Call 911 as soon as possible to report their crashes and have police officers dispatched to the scene of the accident.

-Liability in Motorcycle Accidents
+Liability In Motorcycle Accidents

 Motorcycle Laws in California